 Diana Tucci Named Regional Coordinator for National Medical Student Network

-Stamford, Conn., native is University of Pittsburgh School of Medicine student
+Stamford, Conn., native is student at University of Pittsburgh School of Medicine

 FOR IMMEDIATE RELEASE

 The AAFP established the National FMIG Network to strengthen the on-campus organizations that focus on promoting family medicine as a career.
 Composed of campus faculty and student FMIG leaders, appointed regional coordinators, and an elected national coordinator, the network fosters communication among FMIGs across the country.

 Now serving as president of the University of Pittsburgh FMIG, Tucci said family medicine offered an opportunity to help people, build a fulfilling career and maintain a balanced lifestyle.

 “Family medicine is what I thought medicine always was,” said Tucci.”
 It’s patient-centered, longitudinal care, over time.
 It’s all of the things I thought medicine should be.
 I can do prenatal care, deliver babies and take care of mom and baby.
 As a family physician, I can take care of all of them without giving anything up.